-- If you have tried to resolve the issue through Netsafe first, the court may be able to fix the problem. - You can complain to the court if you have suffered serious emotional distress because of online material (that is covered by one or more of the 10 Communication Principles outlined in the law). - You can complain to the court if you have suffered serious emotional distress because of online material that breaches one or more of the 10 Communication Principles outlined in the law. - You, your parents/guardians, a school or kura representative (with your permission) or the police (if your safety has been threatened) can make the application for a Harmful Digital Communication order, for example, to: - Take down content - Stop a behaviour - Publish an apology or correction - Give you a right of reply - Release the identity of a person behind an anonymous communication
+- If you have tried to resolve the issue through Netsafe first, the court may be able to fix the problem. - You can complain to the court if you have suffered serious emotional distress because of online material (that is covered by one or more of the 10 Communication Principles outlined in the law), and the person meant to cause you harm. - The court may make orders if there has been a serious breach (or threatend serious breach) of the Communication Principles. - You, your parents/guardians, a school or kura representative (with your permission) or the police (if your safety has been threatened) can make the application for a Harmful Digital Communication order, for example, to: - Take down content - Stop a behaviour - Publish an apology or correction

-- Not encourage others to act in a similar way towards you - Name suppression - If someone is convicted of not complying with an order, the maximum penalty is up to six months in prison or a fine up to \$5000. - It is a criminal offence to send messages and post material online that intend to cause serious harm.
-The maximum penalty is up to two years in prison or \$50,000 fine - For example, an 18 year old who threatened to send naked pictures of his 16 year old ex-girlfriend to her mother was convicted and sentenced to 11 months in prison. - If you are under 17 years old and commit an offence, the consequences may include: - A police warning - Attending a Family Group Conference (to address the behaviour) - Diversion (see the REP: Police) - Being taken to Youth Court (see the REP: Police) - The offending going on your criminal record (see the REP: Police) - If you are over 17 years old and commit an offence, you will be treated as an adult by the court. - It is also a serious criminal offence to encourage someone to commit suicide (even if they do not attempt to take their own life).
+- Give you a right of reply - Release the identity of a person behind an anonymous communication - Not encourage others to act in a similar way towards you - Name suppression - If someone is convicted of not complying with an order, the maximum penalty is up to six months in prison or a fine up to \$5000. - It is a criminal offence to send messages and post material online that intend to cause serious harm.
+The maximum penalty is up to two years in prison or \$50,000 fine. - For example, an 18 year old who threatened to send naked pictures of his 16 year old ex-girlfriend to her mother was convicted and sentenced to 11 months in prison. - If you are under 17 years old and commit an offence, the consequences may include: - A police warning - Attending a Family Group Conference (to address the behaviour) - Diversion (see the REP: Police) - Being taken to Youth Court (see the REP: Police) - The offending going on your criminal record (see the REP: Police) - If you are over 17 years old and commit an offence, you will be treated as an adult by the court. - It is also a serious criminal offence to encourage someone to commit suicide (even if they do not attempt to take their own life).
 If convicted, the penalty is up to three years in prison.

-Online privacy
+SECTION 4 Online privacy